-How do you know if someone is marriage material?
-How do you know if you should go on a date with them?
-It depends on what you value – check your list.
+How do you know if someone is the type of person you should marry?
+How do you know if someone is the type of person you should go on a date with?
+It’s pretty simple really.
+It depends on what you value.
+Check your list.

 I received a lot of good advice as a single person.
 I also received a lot of bad advice, but I am saving that for another post.
 One of the best pieces of advice came from multiple sources.
 I believe the first time I saw it was in a book I highly recommend called Boundaries in Dating by Henry Cloud and John Townsend(1).
 My wife also received very similar advice in a book she read called Love Smart by Dr. Phil McGraw(1), another book I highly recommend.

-The best advice I received as a single person – make a list.
+The best advice I received as a single person?
+Make a list.
 In fact, make two lists.
 Make a list of things you must have in a spouse and make a list of things you absolutely will not tolerate in a spouse.
-Then, do not deviate from your list.
+Then, no matter what, do not deviate from your list.

 Check It Twice

 The most important thing about your list is that it has to be very thoughtfully created.
 In crafting it, you should do some soul-searching and decide what is truly important in life.
 If your list is shallow and consists of mostly physical and financial qualifications it will be less than useless.
-Instead of leading you to Mr. or Ms. Right it will lead you right back to the same sort of mistakes that broke your heart before.
+Instead of leading you to Mr. or Ms. Right it will lead you right back to the same sort of mistakes that have left you broken hearted before.

 Naughty or Nice

 Another important thing about your lists is that they are not too – not too short or too long, not too stringent or too relaxed, not too rigid or too flexible, not too general or too detailed, and not too unrealistic.

 From what I have read, and from making my own list, it seems that ten items, give or take a few, is optimal for each list.
 Some people have too few and leave out some very important things.
 Other people go to the alternate extreme and end up with a list so long and specific that it could not possibly describe any real live human being.